fpsvogel/reading/README.md

 Or install it yourself as:

-    $ gem install reading-csv
+    $ gem install reading

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/fpsvogel/reading-csv.
+Bug reports and pull requests are welcome on GitHub at https://github.com/fpsvogel/reading.

 ## License